beyawnko/Beya_Waifu/README.md

 # Beya_Waifu

-Beya_Waifu is a Qt based graphical interface for upscaling and denoising images or videos.
+Beya_Waifu is a Qt6 based graphical interface for upscaling and denoising images or videos.
 The project integrates the RealCUGAN and RealESRGAN upscalers and presents them in a single GUI.
 Project is inspired by and heavily reworked from the original version of Waifu2x_GUI by @AaronFeng753.